Jan. 6 panel subpoenas Trump for testimony on Capitol attack

 Thursday’s hearing opened at a mostly empty Capitol complex, with most lawmakers at home campaigning for reelection.
 Several people who were among the thousands around the Capitol on Jan.
 6 are now running for congressional office, some with Trump’s backing.
 Police officers who fought the mob filled the hearing room’s front row.

-To describe the president’s mindset, the committee divulged new material, including interviews with Trump’s top Cabinet officials, aides and associates in which some described the president acknowledging that he had lost.

-In one, according to ex-White House official Alyssa Farah Griffin, Trump looked up at a television and said, “Can you believe I lost to this (expletive) guy?”
+In one recorded interview, former White House official Alyssa Farah Griffin said that Trump looked up at a television and said, “Can you believe I lost to this (expletive) guy?”

 “Just fyi.
 POTUS is pissed,” the Secret Service wrote, according to documents obtained by the committee.